apatoliya/engJour/README.md

 there was another issues that you can't connected directly to mySQL root account from remote machine so i have create separate user for that. and also make sure security groups allow permission from client to mySQL DB instance on port 3306

+## 02/20/2019
+Today i run some benchmarking on deployed version in EC2 and tried to insert 10m records but it was too slow took around 1 hour and 30min to run on mysql after few tweeks and tunning i was able to insert 10m records in 36min things i have change is increase storage disk space + also added provision IOPS disk instead of general purpose